 Spot Cleaning Instructions for GreenShield® Treated Fabrics

-The best time to deal with any spill is immediately.
+The best time to deal with any spill is immediately after it happens.
 Because of GreenShield’s water and oil repellent properties, and GreenShield ZERO’s exceptional water repellency, most spills on a GreenShield® treated fabric will be sitting on top of the fabric for a short period of time after a spill.
-Immediate gentle blotting of a simple liquid spill such as coffee or wine with a clean, absorbent cloth or paper towel will often completely remove the spill.
-If there are solids in the spill (mustard, tomato sauce, etc.), it is best to carefully remove the bulk of the material and its solids with something like a spoon before blotting the spill.
-Do not rub at the spill since that may push it into the treated fabrics or make it bigger.
-If the spill is large, remember to blot toward the center so that you do not spread it.
-If the spill is not completely removed by blotting, the application of a fluid may be necessary.
-Before selecting a cleaning system, be sure to check the manufacturer’s instructions for the fabric.
+Immediate gentle blotting of a simple liquid spill such as coffee or wine with a clean dry absorbent cloth or paper towel will often completely remove the spill.
+If the spill is viscous or contains solids (mustard, tomato sauce, etc.), it is best to carefully remove the bulk of the material and its solids with something like a spoon before blotting the spill.
+Do not rub at the spill as that may push it into the fabric or make it bigger.
+If the spill is large, remember to blot toward the center so that it does not spread.
+If the spill is not completely removed by blotting the application of a fluid cleaner may be necessary.
+Before selecting a cleaning system be sure to check the manufacturer’s instructions for the fabric.
 Soapy water is usually the safest and most effective cleaning liquid for recent spills on a GreenShield treated fabric.

 The GreenShield® protective finishes are generally not removed by treatment with spot stain removers.
-The GreenShield finish may be used with either water or solvent based cleaners.
+The GreenShield finishes may be used with either water or solvent based cleaners.
 However, it is the fabric itself that determines which types of treatments are useful.
 The makers of GreenShield strongly recommend cleaning solutions with minimal environmental impact.

-Mustard spills on GreenShield treated fabrics will dry into beads or strands which will separate from the fabric and are removed simply by brushing the fabric or picking them up.
-A very small residue is removed by blotting with a damp cloth followed by drying with an absorbent towel.
+On GreenSheild treated fabrics, mustard spills will dry into beads or strands which will separate from the fabric and are removed simply by brushing the fabric or picking them up.
+Residue is removed by blotting with a damp cloth followed by drying with an absorbent towel.

 Betadine is an iodine based antimicrobial that can stain fabrics.
-Spills on a GreenShield fabric will dry into small concentrated reddish brown spots.
-The “plastic-like” spots sit on top of the fabric and can be removed by picking at the edge and lifting them off.
-Alternate blotting with wet and dry towels may remove the small residue remaining entirely or treatment with a dilute solution of a low residue detergent may be needed.
-(If the physical residue is not removed, the spots can be removed with prolonged blotting using the detergent solution.)
+Spills on a GreenShield treated fabric will dry into small concentrated reddish brown spots that sit on top of the fabric and can be removed by picking at their edge and lifting them off.
+Alternating blotting with wet and dry towels may remove the small residue remaining, though treatment with a dilute solution of a low residue detergent may be needed.

-Italian Dressing spills on a GreenShield fabric will dry into a soft pasty residue that can rolled off of the fabric and picked up leaving a small residue on the top of the fabric.
+Spills on a GreenShield treated fabric will dry into a soft pasty residue that can be rolled off of the fabric and picked up leaving a small residue on the top of the fabric.
 The surface may be gently blotted with a dry piece of paper towel followed by blotting with a dilute solution of detergent.
 The spotted area can be blotted with a damp cloth and then dried by pressing on a towel.

 If these simple methods fail, it will be necessary to select a cleaning solution that is appropriate for the fabric and the composition of the stain.
 Many different types of spot cleaning solutions are available and can be purchased or formulated at home.
 A particular cleaner may be vastly superior for a particular stain or a sequence of treatments may be best, but mixing components is not recommended.
 (Chlorine bleaches should NOT be used with either ammonia or vinegar.)

-It is impossible to evaluate all available cleaners but a number have been tested for both spot removal and their impact on the GreenShield treatment.
-Water-based spot cleaners that have been found to be compatible with fabrics using GreenShield fabric finish include:
+It is impossible to evaluate all available cleaners but a number have been tested for both spot removal and their impact on the GreenShield treatments.
+Water-based spot cleaners that have been found to be compatible with fabrics using GreenShield and GreenShield ZERO fabric finish include: